Couple this with numerous potential triggers and you can see how children are susceptible to hundreds of different rashes.

 Common types of rashes

 Children, with their sensitive immune systems, may be more susceptible to contact dermatitis.
 This irritation occurs when skin comes into contact with specific substances such as soap, chemicals, creams or lotions, plants, or clothing.
 Contact dermatitis may also occur as a reaction to certain types of food, or to metal.
-This type of rash is not contagious, and may clear up on its own within a few weeks.
+This type of rash is not contagious and may clear up on its own within a few weeks.
 Severe rashes may be prescribed hydrocortisone cream or an oral steroid for rapid healing.

 Cradle cap is the name given to dermatitis on the scalp of an infant.
 This condition produces dry, flaky skin on which yellowish or white oily scales may form.
 Cradle cap is not uncomfortable for the infant, but can be stressful for the new parent.
-This condition is not contagious, and is thought to possibly be the result of overstimulation to the baby’s oil glands.
-Typically, cradle cap will clear within a few weeks.
+This condition is not contagious and is thought to possibly be the result of overstimulation to the baby’s oil glands.
+Typically, the cradle cap will clear within a few weeks.
 Washing hair with mild baby shampoo is usually sufficient to manage flaking.
 However, if the condition spreads or persists, prescription cream may be necessary.

 Hives are red welts or itchy blotches that suddenly appear on one or more areas of the body.
-As many as 3 percent of preschool children, and 2 percent of older children experience hives at some point.
+As many as 3 percents of preschool children and 2 percent of older children experience hives at some point.
 These raised, itchy patches occur as a result of histamine release in the body.
 Histamine is released as an allergic response to food or other factors, such as insect bites or certain medications.
 Hives can even occur as a result of stress or sun exposure.

 Parents whose child experiences hives can facilitate management by recognizing potential triggers to be avoided.
 Your dermatologist can recommend or prescribe specific medications to alleviate symptoms of hives, and also help you implement lifestyle changes such as dietary habits to keep your child’s skin looking and feeling healthy.